raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_7.md

 ---  /task  ---

-We are extremely excited to start the trial and really appreciate your support for the Gender Balance in Computing programme!

 Click the green button (below right) to go to the next step in Part 1.

 You can go back to the [list of contents for this part (Part 1) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).